Art Against the World

 I appear in several segments, offering a philosophical perspective on how artificial intelligence is reflected in new art.

 Cell in place of a Stone [Celica namesto kamna], TV Slovenia documentary on bio-art (in Slovene)

-Biological art is a form of artistic expression, for which artists take living materials--tissues, genetic code, living beings--and modify them for purposes of beauty or critique.
+Biological art involves living materials--tissues, genetic code, living beings--which artists modify for purposes of beauty or critique.
 At times gruesome, at times thought-provoking, this artform poses many questions about what should or should not be permissible in art.